gabemule/codex-test/pkg/akads/README.md

 5. 🛠️ Core implementation is in run.py, using shared utilities
 6. 🔧 Path handling is managed by utils/get_base_path.py
 7. 📦 Production mode requires:
-   - codex to be cloned as .nexus in the target repository
+   - codex to be cloned as .codex in the target repository
-   - .nexus to be added to PYTHONPATH
+   - .codex to be added to PYTHONPATH